mbbu/Galaxy-training-workshop/README.md

 3. Be able to understand the different omics field.
 4. Be able to run analysis on Galaxy.
 5. Be able to understand how to run their 16s data on Galaxy.
+6. Be able to use Geneious for sequence analysis and phylogeny

 ## Instructors
 - Dr. Caleb Kibet